 AP automation is a necessary tool in the battle against fraudulent payments.
 Regular audits are essential to uncovering fraud, and AP automation provides transparent, easy access to the documents and data needed for audits.
 In addition to simple search and recovery of invoices, AP automation platforms also can provide important data points to auditors, such as suspicious logins or invoice amounts that are rounded to the nearest dollar.

-AP automation platforms also can provide strict controls that will reduce vulnerabilities to fraud.
+AP automation solutions also can provide strict controls that will reduce vulnerabilities to fraud.
 By setting up access controls, you can ensure only personnel with specific authorization can view or make changes to documents and data in the system.
 Preset approval limits will ensure that invoice amounts over a certain threshold will be routed to the correct approvers.
 By running reports for invoices that fall just under that threshold, you may be able to uncover red flags that point to internal fraud.

 There is no exact science to fighting AP fraud, but by implementing the right tools and strategies, you can help reduce opportunities for it to happen.